 Partners of award-winning research projects

-We’ve maximised the impact of several incredible studies
+We've maximised the impact of several groundbreaking studies

-We’ve been proud to have been involved with some ground-breaking research projects, which are really making a difference to people’s lives.
+We’re proud to have been involved with some award-winning research projects, which are really making a difference to people’s lives.

 Some of the projects we’ve worked on are aiming to: